davidsowerby/takkan/docs/tutorial-guide/tutorial-explanation.md

 Page content is the definition of what is to be displayed within the page.
 In our example so far, these are a `PText` and a `PNavButton`.

-These are both instances of `PPart`, but we will come back to that later.
-For the moment, just remember that all of these elements prefixed with 'P' are interpreted by Takkan into an equivalent Widget - for example a `PPart` becomes a `Part` Widget.
+These are both instances of `Part`, but we will come back to that later.
+For the moment, just remember that all of these elements prefixed with 'P' are interpreted by Takkan into an equivalent Widget - for example a `Part` becomes a `Part` Widget.

 ##### PText element

-Most `PPart` types, including `PText`, support a read and an edit mode, potentially using completely different Widgets.
+Most `Part` types, including `PText`, support a read and an edit mode, potentially using completely different Widgets.
 There is also an associated 'traitName'  (think 'styleName' - it would have been called 'style' but Flutter already uses that term a lot).
 In this case it is the trait name `PText.title`.